Blanche Barrow: Reaction to the film Bonnie and Clyde

 Although she was consulted by the makers of Bonnie and Clyde, especially actor Warren Beatty, with whom she became friendly, the film's characterization of Blanche was not the slim, bravely devoted wife in her early twenties that Blanche had actually been during her time with the gang.
-Her character was altered to be heavily inspired by Mary O'Dare (Raymond Hamilton's girlfriend at the time).
-On April 10, 1968, Estelle Parsons won the Academy Award for Best Supporting Actress for her portrayal of Blanche, who remarked "That movie made me look like a screaming horse's ass."
-In a 2013 mini-series, she was portrayed by Sarah Hyland.
+Her character was altered to be heavily inspired by Mary O'Dare, Raymond Hamilton's girlfriend at the time.
+On April 10, 1968, Estelle Parsons won the Academy Award for Best Supporting Actress for her portrayal of Blanche.
+"That movie made me look like a screaming horse's ass," Barrow later said.

+In a 2013 mini-series, Blanche was played by Sarah Hyland.